matter-labs/era-contracts/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Scripts-Related Bug Report
-about: Use this template for reporting issues
+about: Use this template for reporting script related bugs.
+For contract bugs, see our security policy.
 title: ''
 labels: bug
 assignees: ''
 ---

-### 🐛 Bug Report
+### 🐛 Script Bug Report

 #### 📝 Description